iPad Program

 When do students first receive their iPads?

-Freshmen receive their iPads during the first two weeks of August before school opens.
+New students receive their iPads during the first full week of August before school begins.

 Is training available for students on how to use the iPads?

 Yes.
-Trainnig is embedded in the curriculum and freshman receive more in depth orientation.
+Training is embedded in the curriculum and focused on new students for a more in depth orientation.

 May students opt out of using the iPad altogether?